dexuby/easy-config/README.md

 ```

 ## How to register a (de)serializer:
-You can either provide a (de)serializer map during the construction of your `ConfigurationResolver` instance or use the `#registerSerializer` method:
+You can either provide a (de)serializer map during the construction of your `ConfigurationResolver` instance, use the `#registerSerializer` method or use the auto serializer resolver:
 ```java
 final Map<Class<?>, ConfigurationSerializable<?>> defaultSerializers =
             MapUtils.newMap(